jwoodward48gh/DF-Walkthrough/chapters/chap08-military.rst

 You'll note this screen is not unlike the :kbd:`u`, :guilabel:`units` screen.
 The difference is that there are a few different commands at the bottom of the panel.
-Primarily, this screen lets you organise your squads and it lets you set squad weapons.
+Primarily, this screen lets you organise your squads and set squad weapons.
 We're going to aim for two squads of three dwarves.
 Smaller squads helps your response time to enemy threat and gives you a bit more control.
 Lets get on with it:

 * Hit :kbd:`c` to create a squad, and using metal armour.
   (You *did* make the iron armour in chapter 6, right?)